debezium/debezium-operator/CONTRIBUTE.md

 Debezium uses [GitHub](GitHub.com) for its primary code repository and for pull-requests, so if you don't already have a GitHub account you'll need to [join](https://github.com/join).

-### Jira account

-Debezium uses the [Red Hat Jira](https://issues.redhat.com/) instance for issue tracking.
+Debezium uses the [GitHub Issues](https://github.com/debezium/dbz/issues) instance for issue tracking.
-If you don't have an account yet, you can create one for free by clicking "Log In" and then signing up with Red Hat's SSO service.